-- All month: The Budapest Christmas market is a great place to find Christmas gifts from Hungary and just a lot of fun to roam around in.
+- The Budapest Christmas market is a great place to find Christmas gifts from Hungary and just a lot of fun to roam around in.
+It runs throughout December.
 Visit the Great Market Hall for more Hungarian Christmas gift options.

-- Dec.
-6: On this day, St. Nicholas visits children with candy and small gifts.
+- December 6 is St. Nicholas Day.
+On this day, St. Nicholas visits children with candy and small gifts.

-- Dec.
-31: Celebrate New Year's Eve in Budapest.
+- Celebrate New Year's Eve in Budapest on December 31.
 Parties, galas, and river cruises are traditionally included in the lineup of events for this celebratory night.

 December Travel Tips